Cap-go/website/content/blog/angular-mobile-app-capacitor.md

 Choose "Angular" when prompted for the Angular version.

-In order to create a native mobile app, we require an **export** of our project.
+To create a native mobile app, we require an **export** of our project.
 Thus, let's include a straightforward script in our **package.json** that can be utilized to build and copy the Angular project:

 ```json
 {